hedbekk/stockholm-car-electrification-2030/README.md

 <br>
 <br>
-*Note: With what I have since learned, if I would redo the scenarios I would create a data model in Power Pivot instead of having 20 tabs for car sales and car ownership in a single workbook.
+*Note: If I were to redo this project, I would create a data model in Power Pivot for the scenarios instead of having 20 tabs for car sales and car ownership in a single workbook.
 I would also make use of tables and use more VBA.